tarasstruk/dshot-reader-test/README.md

 The received messages are decoded and can be observed as human-readable logs through a serial terminal.

+There is also async variant in [dshot-reader-embassy](https://github.com/tarasstruk/dshot-reader-embassy) to consider.

 ### Hardware

 On the "publisher side" a sender of DShot data signal